cerenarkac21/PROJE_CS412/README.md

 Ceren Arkaç:
   Contributed at steps:
-    HTML extraction
+    HTML extraction,
-    histoy dataset preprocessing
+    histoy dataset preprocessing,
-    scores dataset preprocessing
+    scores dataset preprocessing,
-    feature engineering
+    feature engineering,
-    hyperparameter tuning
+    hyperparameter tuning,
-    model training
+    model training,
-    PCA
+    PCA,
-    handling skewed data
+    handling skewed data,
-    troubleshooting
+    troubleshooting.
 Minel Sena Sakarya:
   Contributed at steps:
-    feature engineering and extraction
+    feature engineering and extraction,
-    model training and hyperparameter tuning of the models Ege Sezginer:
+    model training and hyperparameter tuning of the models, Ege Sezginer:
   Contributed at steps:
-    implementation of code2newfetures
+    implementation of code2newfetures,
-    implementation of Correlations investigation & hyperparameter tuning part İmplementation of finding the similarity between the prompts of the students who got 100, with            tf-idf approach and with word2vec approach.
+    implementation of Correlations investigation & hyperparameter tuning part, İmplementation of finding the similarity between the prompts of the students who got 100, with tf-idf approach and with word2vec approach.
 Ahmethan Özcan:
   Contributed at steps:
-    HTML extraction
+    HTML extraction,
-    HTML files preprocessing
+    HTML files preprocessing,
-    Frequency mapping by word2vec
+    Frequency mapping by word2vec,
-    Troubleshooting
+    Troubleshooting.
 Mustafa Kepenek:
   Contributed at steps:
-    Attended on the meetings
+    Attended on the meetings,
-    made research on target variable transformations
+    made research on target variable transformations,
-    implemented normalization
+    implemented normalization.